ndd21/PHYS281/docs/markinggrid.md

 readable and they use distinguishable lines or markers.
 Within the report figures should be captioned to briefly describe what they show and they should be numbered and referred to in the text (do not include figures if you are not going to describe and refer to them in the text of the report).
-If using LaTeX it is good to save your figures using Matplotlib directly as pdfs rather than converting between png/jpg and pdf.
+If using LaTeX it is good to save your figures using Matplotlib directly as PDFs rather than converting between png/jpg and pdf.
 If saving as png/jpg use a `dpi` equal to 150 or more to give good quality images.